 These milestones will begin, and the construction schedule referenced below will only be valid, upon receipt of funding from Interconnection Customer or its authorized third party no later than the date set forth below for such payment.
 IPC will not commit any resources toward project construction that have not been funded by Interconnection Customer.
 Additionally, failure by Interconnection Customer to make the required payments as set forth in this Study by the date(s) specified below may result in the loss of milestone dates and construction schedules set forth below.
 In the event that the Interconnection Customer is unable to meet dates as outlined below, Interconnection Customer may request suspension of up to three (3) years pursuant to section 5.16 of the LGIA.
-Upon suspension of work pursuant to section 5.16 of the LGIA, the applicable construction duration, timelines, and schedules set forth in Appendix B shall be likewise suspended.
+Upon suspension of work pursuant to section 5.16 of the LGIA, the applicable construction duration, timelines, and schedules set forth in Appendix D shall be likewise suspended.
 Estimated milestones, which may be updated and revised for inclusion in the LGIA in light of subsequent developments and conditions, are as follows:

-Estimated Date Responsible Party Estimated Milestones Upon LGIA execution Interconnection Customer IPC receives Notice to Proceed for design, procurement and construction.
-Construction funding or arrangements acceptable to IPC are made with IPC's Credit Department 24 months after construction funds received IPC IPC Engineering and Design Complete 30 months after construction funds received IPC IPC Long Lead Material Procured/Received

-Estimated Date Responsible Party Estimated Milestones 6 months prior to IPC Commissioning IPC New generation must be modeled and submitted to the Western Energy Imbalance Market a minimum of 6 months prior to coming online, failure to submit by given lead time will results in project delay.
-36 months after construction funds received IPC IPC Construction Complete 37 months after construction funds received IPC IPC Commissioning Complete Back feed power is available 2024 IPC Transmission Provider's planned system improvements completed.
-(Appendix B) 5 days after switching request made to IPC Dispatch Interconnection Customer Switch at the Point of Interconnection can be closed TBD IPC Notification from IPC's Energy Contracting Coordinator confirming First Energy of Non- Firm Output TBD Interconnection Customer Interconnection Customer testing begins TBD IPC Notification from IPC's Energy Contracting Coordinator confirming Operation Date (pending all requirements are met) of Firm Network Resource Output
+Estimated Date Responsible Party Estimated Milestones Upon LGIA Interconnection IPC receives Notice to Proceed for design, execution Customer procurement and construction.
+Construction funding or arrangements acceptable to IPC are made with IPC's Credit Department 24 months after construction funds received IPC IPC Engineering and Design Complete 2025 IPC Contingent Facility completed.
+(Appendix B) 36 months after construction funds received IPC IPC Long Lead Material Procured/Received 6 months prior to IPC Commissioning IPC New generation must be modeled and submitted to the Western Energy Imbalance Market a minimum of 6 months prior to coming online, failure to submit by given lead time will results in project delay.
+48 months after construction funds received IPC IPC Construction Complete 49 months after construction funds received IPC IPC Commissioning Complete Back feed power is available 2028 IPC Midpoint to Hemingway #2 500 kV transmission line Complete 5 days after switching request made to IPC Dispatch Interconnection Customer Switch at the Point of Interconnection can be closed TBD IPC Notification from IPC's Energy Contracting Coordinator confirming First Energy of Non- Firm Output TBD Interconnection Customer Interconnection Customer testing begins TBD IPC Notification from IPC's Energy Contracting Coordinator confirming Operation Date (pending all requirements are met) of Firm Network Resource Output